canepan/Oilele/README.rst

 The command `pip install Oilele` should work, with the following options:

-[rpi]
+[inky]
   to enable Raspberry GPIO Inky output
-[inky]
+[rar]
   to be able to open `cbr` archives (requires librar on the O.S.)

 To install with all dependencies::